adam-p/markdown-here/README.md

 * If you select only part of a block of text, only that text will be converted.
 The converted block will be wrapped in a paragraph element, so the original line will be broken up.
 You probably don't want to ever do this.

-* Be aware that on Mac OS X (only >= Lion?), right clicking a word will cause that word to be selected, and that triggers *Markdown Here*'s selection-convert mode.
+* Be aware that on Mac OS X (only >= Lion?), right clicking a word (only in Chrome?) will cause that word to be selected, and that triggers *Markdown Here*'s selection-convert mode.
 So if you want to convert the whole email, right-click where there's no text.
   * It's okay to have a selection when reverting back to Markdown, so don't worry about right-clicking on text when doing that.

 * You don't have to revert selections back to Markdown in the same order that you converted them.
 Just right-click in a converted block of text, click the menu item, and only that block will be reverted.